 Workshop costs vary.
 Some workshops may be offered at no charge, while tuition for others is nominal and varies for each symposium.
 Participants should have their own equipment, including a lap steel guitar and a portable amplifier.
 See the section on recommended equipment for suggestions.

 These symposiums are made available to the public by Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) in association with the Ke Kula Mele Hawai‘i School of Hawaiian Music.

-The Maui Steel Guitar Camp has been incorporated into the Hawaiian Steel Guitar Symposium.
+The Maui Steel Guitar Camp (previously called the Hawaiian Steel Guitar Camp) has been incorporated into the Hawaiian Steel Guitar Symposium.
 Galleries and other information from previous Maui camps are now available here.

 Maui Steel Guitar Festival